-To find out more about the protected characteristic of Disability, see the Acas website page on Disability discrimination.
+To find out more about the protected characteristic of Disability, see the Acas website page on Disability discrimination, and the Acas guide, Disability discrimination: key points for the workplace.

 Gender reassignment

 The Equality Act protects employees from discrimination, harassment and victimisation relating to gender reassignment.
 In the Act, someone who proposes to, starts, or has completed a process to change his or her gender is referred to as a 'transsexual'.